nathanjhood/AudioPlugin/README.md

 The plugin template consists of four containers, each dedicated to it's own role:

-+ Processor - contains all the interactions between host and plugin
++ Processor - contains all the interactions between DAW/host, and plugin
++ Parameters - contains all the control information to be accessed by the Editor and sent to the Wrapper
 + Editor - contains all graphical elements for user interaction
-+ Parameters - contains all the control information to be accessed by the Editor and sent to the Wrapper
 + Wrapper - contains all the functions and audio processors of the plugin

 Each of the above four containers is divided across two files;